We may be back from London, but true to my post-Euro resolution….we are still traveling!

 Saturday we ran out to Walmart and Barnes & Noble to get some more workbooks.
-We had another terrific meal, maybe our best, at Big River Cafe for lunch.
+We had another terrific meal, maybe our best, at Big River Grill for lunch.
 They had one of those menus where EVERYTHING looked delicious.
 Here’s my mac-and-cheese:

 We wandered around downtown a little on foot before meeting the young boy at the library.
 I always take new families to the library because, well, I just don’t see how a child’s potential can possibly be unlocked if they don’t spend a lot of time reading and thus a lot of time at their local libraries.
 I mean my kids and I….LIVE at our libraries.
 (I’m typing this right now at my library!)

 Aside from getting books and reading with and TO him, we spent a couple hours setting him up on Khan Academy (math) and also setting up his blog and YouTube channel.